Research Statistics & Evidence Based Practice (Standalone 10 credit module)

 If you wish to apply for this module please access the following Cardiff University web page here.

 On the right hand side of the screen there are links to the application form and referee report form to be used.
-Please note that applicants MUST apply on paper following the instructions on the Cardiff University site (in the above link) – you cannot apply via the online application service - so please follow the instructions for postgraduate paper based applications.
+Please note that applicants MUST apply on paper following the instructions on the Cardiff University site.
+You cannot apply via the online application service - so please follow the instructions for postgraduate paper based applications.
 Please ensure that upon completing the application where it asks for the proposed programme title that you write, ‘Research Statistics and Evidence Based Practice – MET500’ – ensuring that you specify which intake you are applying for.

 In order to undertake the module the applicant must have constant and reliable broadband internet access and have basic computer literacy skills.
 The IT knowledge or ability required to undertake the module is by no means advanced but applicants must be comfortable with using the internet and Microsoft Word at a basic level and with this method of learning (e-Learning).

 Please contact the module team for further information on: firstname.lastname@example.org.